cakephp/docs/en/appendices/3-7-migration-guide.rst

   This allows you to create mocks that still execute the original code.
 This aligns the behavior with how PHPUnit mock objects work.
 * Added ``EmailTrait`` to help facilitate testing emails.
+* The default messages for integration assertions have been improved to provide more context from the exception that was raised if possible.

 Utility